-- fish - two servings a week (try to include oily fish like sardines, mackerel and tuna)
+- fish - two servings a week (try to include oily fish like salmon, sardines, and mackerel)

-Don't eat more than two servings per week of oily fish, particularly fresh tuna, which is high in mercury levels and can harm the baby’s nervous system.
+Don't eat more than two servings per week of oily fish.
+You should also avoid eating too much fresh tuna, which is high in mercury levels and can harm the baby’s nervous system.

 Avoiding iron deficiency